Stephen-c-Kelly/WorldLeaderQuiz/README.md

 ## Project Description

-"World Leaders" is an online quiz game built to help you memorize the names of world leaders and where they function.
+"World Leaders" is an online quiz game built to help you memorize the names of world leaders and the countries where they lead.
 You will be able to pick a global region like Asia or Europe.
 During gameplay, you'll see a series of 20 cards (presented individually) representing countries in that region.
 Below the country title and the official flag, you will see a multiple-choice question with 4 options: the name of the correct world leader and 3 other leaders in the region.
 After you make a selection, you'll see if your choice was correct or incorrect (if incorrect, you'll also see the correct option).
 Users win if they are above 60% correct for the region.

 The game is not timed; you can take as long as you want to choose your answers.
 This game is built in HTML, CSS, and Javascript.